Wallingford Public Access Association

 WPAA-TV is known for being where internet celebrity Michael Buckley got his start, producing the earliest version of his show What the Buck.
+Another notable media celebrity is former station manager, now Emmy Award-winning editor of National Geographic Life Below Zero Eric Michael Shrader.
+While at WPAA-TV he worked on the film It Happened But Nobody Noticed about CT Punk Rock Scene 1970-80.

-In addition to being a television studio, WPAA-TV is a media space with an art gallery, community rooms, video editing, and podcast suites available for community use.
+As a destination, WPAA-TV welcomes people to visit the art gallery, reserve community rooms for civic engagement or technical tools to create video or podcast in the public interest.
 The nonprofit also hosts local theater and filmmaking initiatives.
+Film initiatives include the award-winning fantasy episodic series The Sparrow Falling and children's animated program like Space Bears The Movie and Space Bears, producer Michael Schleif.
+Several interns from CT colleges are now in the news & entertainment industry.
 The gallery permanent collection StreetshotZ, features photographs by local portrait photographer Charles Buzinsky.

 Proceeds from gallery events supports local food and housing insecure programs in the area.
 WPAA-TV welcomed visitors to bring nonperishable food when they visit the gallery.
 As part of a StreetshotZ Photobook give-a-way volunteers panhandle for donations.
 This project and promotion video was recognized as first place Community Impact winner by the national Alliance for Community Media in 2020.